SQL Server Best Practices for SharePoint

 - Min & max memory settings: Set min = max = (Total Physical Memory – OS Memory – Other applications Memory).
 Or the easy way: let 3 to 4 GB over for the OS.
 How about Page file size?
 OS memory x 1.5.

-Keep in mind that when you set the Min Server Memory setting, SQL may not utilize that memory.
+Remember that when you set the Min Server Memory setting, SQL may not utilize that memory.
 It will only consume the minimum amount of memory once it needs to.

 - Do not shrink the databases or Auto-shrink or Configure a maintenance plan that programmatically shrinks your databases.

-- If it must be done, shrink a database only when 50% or more of the content in it has been removed by user or administrator deletions and you do not anticipate the unused space being re-used by more data.
-Its recommended that you shrink only content databases.
+- If it must be done, shrink a database only when 50% or more of the content in it has been removed by user or administrator deletions, and you do not anticipate the unused space being re-used by more data.
+It’s recommended that you shrink only content databases.